crashley1992/Customer-View-/README.md

 # Customer-View-
 Using MySQL Database and Node to track customer info

 This is an Amazon-like storefront using MySQL and Node.js to display product info through the console.
-The app will take in orders from customers and delpete stock from the store's inventory.
+The app will take in orders from customers and deplete stock from the store's inventory.

 Node packages used:
 - inquirer